 You can use any soft brush or a toothbrush to clean the top, bottom and the rear microphone on your iPhone.

 Make sure you are not using excessive force or pressure while cleaning.
 Also, do not try to insert a toothpick or any other sharp object into the microphone.

 3. Restart iPhone

 Sometimes, the problem is due to stuck processes and unexplained minor glitches.
-These can be cleared by Power flushing iPhone.
+This can be fixed by res

-Allow iPhone to completely Power OFF > wait for 60 seconds and Restart iPhone by pressing the Power button.
+Allow iPhone to completely Power OFF > After 30 seconds, restart iPhone by pressing the Power button.